pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/README.md

 ## Step 1: Setting up the OSRM Server

-The first step is to set up the OSRM server.
-To do this, you can follow the step-by-step guide provided in the repository folder [here](https://github.com/pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/tree/main/docker-osrm-server), which contains detailed instructions for creating the server with Docker enabled.
-This server will be used to make distance matrix queries via an endpoint that receives coordinates and returns the matrix of times and distances between any points in Colombia.
+The first crucial step is establishing the OSRM server.
+This server acts as a fundamental tool in our logistics solution, providing us with crucial data to tackle optimization challenges efficiently.
+You can follow the step-by-step guide provided in the repository folder [here](https://github.com/pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/tree/main/docker-osrm-server), which contains detailed instructions for creating the server with Docker enabled.

+This server's significance lies in its capability to generate estimated time and distance matrices between nodes or points of interest.
+These matrices serve as foundational data for solving the Traveling Salesman Problem (TSP) and its extension to Vehicle Routing Problems (VRP).
+By having access to accurate estimations of travel times and distances, we can optimize routes, minimize costs, and enhance overall logistics efficiency significantly.